-4 PROPERTY DESCRIPTION AND LOCATION
+PROPERTY DESCRIPTION

-The Whistler Project is located in the Alaska Range approximately 150km northwest of Anchorage.
+The Whistler Project is in the Alaska Range approximately 150 km northwest of Anchorage as illustrated in Figure 3-1 below.
 The centre of the property is located at 152.57 degrees longitude west and 61.98 degrees latitude north.

-Figure 4-1 Location of the Whistler Project (Source: MMTS, 2016, modified from Roberts, 2011a)
+Figure 3-1 Location of the Whistler Project (Source: MMTS, 2015, modified from Roberts, 2011a)

-The Whistler Project comprises 304 State of Alaska mining claims covering an aggregate area of approximately 172km2 in the Yentna Mining District of Alaska.
-All of the claims are owned by GoldMining.
+The Whistler Project comprises 304 State of Alaska mining claims covering an aggregate area of approximately 172 km2 in the Yentna Mining District of Alaska.
+All the claims are owned by U.S. GoldMining.
 The property boundaries have not been legally surveyed.

-An all season camp facility exists near the confluence of Portage Creek and the Skwentna River, approximately 15km southeast of the Rainy Pass Hunting Lodge.
-The camp is serviced with a 1,000m gravel airstrip for wheel-based aircrafts.
+An all-season camp facility exists near the confluence of Portage Creek and the Skwentna River, approximately 15 km southeast of the Rainy Pass Hunting Lodge.
+The camp is serviced with a 1,000 m gravel airstrip for wheel-based aircraft.
 The camp is equipped with diesel generators, a satellite communication link, tent structures on wooden floors, and several wood-framed buildings.

-GoldMining, through its subsidiary BRIA, acquired its rights to the project on August 5, 2015 pursuant to an asset purchase agreement date August 5, 2015 between GoldMining, BRIA, Kiska Metals Corporation and Geoinformatics Alaska Exploration, Inc. in exchange for the issuance of 3,500,000 GoldMining shares as set out in GoldMining's news release of August 6, 2015.
-Copy of the agreement is attached.
+GoldMining, through its subsidiary U.S. GoldMining (then known as BRI Alaska Corp.), acquired the rights to the project on August 5, 2015, pursuant to an asset purchase agreement date August 5, 2015, between GoldMining, U.S. GoldMining, Kiska Metals Corporation, and Geoinformatics Alaska Exploration, Inc. in exchange for the issuance of 3,500,000 GoldMining shares as set out in Gold Mining's news release of August 6, 2015.